 - Level of nitrite in drinking water should not exceed 3mg/ltr.

 - **Note; blue baby syndrome: hemoglobin has greater affinity for nitrite than oxygen.
-Therefore, if level of nitrite is high in blood due to consumption of contaminated water then it inhibit formation of oxyhemoglobin, instead it form nitrosomyoglobin.
-This prevent transport of Oxygen to tissue giving characteristic blue color.
-In infants nitrite poisoning occurs even due to high concentration of nitrate in drinking water because stomach of infant is less acidic.
+Therefore, if the level of nitrite is high in blood due to consumption of contaminated water then it inhibits formation of oxyhemoglobin, instead it forms nitrosomyoglobin.
+This prevents transport of Oxygen to tissue giving characteristic blue color.
+In infants nitrite poisoning occurs even due to high concentration of nitrate in drinking water because the stomach of the infant is less acidic.
 In this situation nitrate is reduced by intestinal bacteria into nitrite causing blue baby syndrome.

-- Nitrate is very important in natural water system like lake and pond because high concentration of nitrate facilitates heavy growth of aquatic plants causing eutrophication.
+- Nitrate is very important in natural water systems like lakes and ponds because high concentration of nitrate facilitates heavy growth of aquatic plants causing eutrophication.

 - In water phosphate is present in the form of H2PO4-, polyphosphate and as organic phosphate.

 - Phosphate in water sources comes from agricultural wastes, sewage and from industrial effluent.